-You can see the edge support differences in the photos below.
+People can see the edge support differences in the photos below.

-In terms of firmness, I said the Tuft & Needle was a 6.5/10 and the Lull was an 8/10.
+In terms of firmness, I said the Tuft & Needle was a 6.5/10 and the Lull was closer to an 8/10.

 RELATED: Best Mattress For Back Pain

-Pick Tuft & Needle If:
+Who Should Pick Tuft & Needle: